protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary

-## Dependences and build process
+## Dependences and Build process
-### C Binaries
+### C binaries
-Most of the C program is written in `C99` standard, therefore it should not need any extra lib.
+All C programs are written in `C99` standard, therefore it should not need any extra libs.
 However, since some of the environment setups would be nasty for `clang` when you are compiling kernel program, I will recommend you to use `glibc` instead.
 As for the The OpenCL driver, it really dependent on the platform you have.
-You should check your OS instruction manual for which Opencl driver package you should install.
+You should check your OS instruction manual for which OpenCL driver packages you should install.
 In Archlinux they are:

 **Runtime**
 - Intel GPU: `intel-compute-runtime`